mpkondrashin/sandboxer/README.md

 When Sandboxer shows that new version is available, but upon downloading it shows error, it means that user has to wait several minutes and try again.

 ### Unregistration
-If  unregistration is not performed from Options dialog and/or during uninstallation Deep Discovery Analyzer connection was not available, then Sandboxer will be kept on the submitters list and the only option will be to remove it using Web UI.
+If  unregistration is not performed from Options dialog and/or during uninstallation Deep Discovery Analyzer connection was not available, then Sandboxer will be kept on the submitters list and the only option will be to remove it using Analyzer Web UI.
 After installing Sandboxer once more, it will just register one more submitter.

 ### Install error
 If dufing files copy phase you encounter some error, try to return to previous install phase and try again.